Dillpickleschmidt/japanese-subtitle-parser/README.md

 ![Application Image](./src-tauri/data/readme/image.png)

+# Purpose

+Find all dialogue lines containing a given keyword, filtered by show.
+Also retrieves surrounding lines for context.

+<sub>\*The number of surrounding context lines can be modified easily.</sub>

-# Rust + Solid via Tauri
+## Rust + Solid via Tauri

-This project makes use of Rust for fast and efficient transcript processing, and Typescript + SolidJs for the frontend.
-It uses an sqlite database for storage.
+This project makes use of Rust for fast transcript processing, and Typescript + SolidJs for the frontend.
+It uses a local sqlite database for storage.

 ## Getting Started